headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ##### Deployment

 The plugin will not check OSGi dependencies and successful activation of modules.
-OSGi can deploy a module successfully but fail to activate or to enable a component.
+OSGi can deploy a module successfully but fail to activate or even to enable a component.

 It is **recommended** to make a full deployment of the project at the beginning of major changes including pulling changes from GIT to ensure that everything is properly deployed.
 Afterwards Resources, OSGi Modules and classes can be deployed incrementally.

-For the Content there is a problem when a parent folder which is not in the filter.xml filters but one of its children is and that parent folder does not have a content configuration file (.content.xml).
+For the Content there is a problem where the Jackrabbit client code cannot handle parent folders of filtered files which are not part of the filter and do not contain a content configuration file (.content.xml) or do not exist on the server.
+For example the filter has an entry **/apps/test/components** and there is a parent folder called **/apps/test** and it neither contains a .content.xml file nor does it exist on the server.

+There are two ways to fix them.
+Either create a .content.xml file or deploy the content outside of the plugin first to the server manually so that the folder already exists when the content is deployed.

+Keep in mind that the Plugin keeps a local cache of the last deployed time of Content files and afterwards will only deploy them when a change to the file were made.
+So if there were any changes made to the project that are not reflected in a changed last modification timestamp of a file then it is advisable to either **Reset the Configuration** or do a **Forced Deployment**.
+Both are doing more or less the same but a reset it permanently reseting the cache whereas the Force Deployment is (temporary) ignoring it.
+The forced deployment can be limited to a module and in does not change the cached timestamps.

+###### Fixing Deployment Issues

+These are steps to troubleshoot deployments:

+1. Verify the Project
+2. Fetch any changes from VCS
+3. Reset Configuration and Deploy or Force Deploy
+4. Build and Deploy the Project either manually or via Maven (with Profiles)

 ###### Hot Swap

 When the plugin is connected in **Debug Mode** to the remote AEM Server a class can be hot swapped if there were only changes made to **method bodies**.
 Hot Swap will fail if there are any changes made to the class (adding methods, adding members, changing method signatures etc).
 If the incremental build is enabled the HotSwapping is done whenever a Java file is saved.

 Because the Hot Swap is done automatically class changes will cause an error during deployment.
-Therefore regular development should be done with the Debug Connection closed.
+Therefore regular development should be done with the Debug Connection closed / stopped.

 **Attention**: HotSwap will replace class code **in memory only** meaning that a restart of the AEM Server will wipe any changes.
 It is necessary to deploy OSGi modules as soon as possible to avoid erratic changes.